HDG-Community/hdg-wiki-two/content/blog/bluebelle-test.md

 description: A test post by skoof!
 ---
 Hello!
 My name is skoof!
 I am typing up a blog page, bleep bloop!
+Below, I'm going to try add a partial that grabs the `decoration` field of this page, which should be "accord":

+{{ partial "decoration" .Params}}
 So, I wonder what happens when I add more body text!

 # What do the different headings look like!